AndrewAmburn/IRIS/README.md

 ```

 ### 2. Additional Requirements
-In addition to the dependencies listed in `requirements.txt`, the following software and plugins are required:
+In addition, the following software and plugins are required:

-- **PyMOL** (A working installation is needed for structure visualization and feature extraction).
+- **PyMOL** (A working local installation is needed for structure visualization and feature extraction).
 - **PyMOL Plugins**:
   - `show_bumps.py`
   - `get_raw_distances.py`